14 Ethical and Sustainable Underwear Brands To Love

 Please note: we acknowledge these brands are imperfect.
 But they’re trying, really hard.
 We applaud transparency over perfection (mainly because perfection doesn’t exist).

 “Kate’s Review” : Some of these brands sit in my underwear draw (some I bought, some where gifted).
 To help you navigate your sustainable underwear decisions, I’ve written a short review below the ones I have trialled.
-All sustainable underwear I don’t love is not featured on here (because you don’t deserve horrible underwear).
+All ethical underwear I don’t love is not featured on here (because you don’t deserve horrible underwear).

-Organic cotton, handmade in Aotearoa, limited edition
+Organic cotton, handmade in Aotearoa, natural dyes

 Nisa